HK pro-democracy tabloid Apple Daily may shut down this week - memo

-HONG KONG (Reuters) - Next Digital’s pro-democracy Hong Kong tabloid newspaper Apple Daily will cease publication on June 26 if its board decides at a meeting on Friday it can not continue to operate, the newspaper said an internal memo seen by Reuters.

-Police raided the newspaper last week in a national security investigation, in which senior Apple Daily executives were arrested for alleged “collusion with a foreign country” and assets of three companies linked to the newspaper were frozen.
+HONG KONG (Reuters) -The pro-democracy Hong Kong newspaper Apple Daily looked set to close for good by Saturday following police raids and the arrest of executives - a move that rights groups say would undermine the city’s reputation as a free and open society as Beijing tightens its grip.

-On Monday, an adviser to the jailed Next Digital owner and staunch Beijing critic Jimmy Lai, told Reuters the newspaper would be forced to shut “in a matter of days”.
+An adviser to the jailed owner and staunch Beijing critic Jimmy Lai told Reuters on Monday the newspaper would be forced to shut “in a matter of days”.

-“The Board will decide on Friday whether (the company) will continue to operate,” the Apple Daily said in its memo to staff, which has not been released publicly.
+In an internal memo to staff seen by Reuters, the Apple Daily said: “The Board will decide on Friday whether (the company) will continue to operate.”

 “If the board decides not to continue to operate on Friday, online will stop uploading at 23:59 p.m. on the day, newspaper will cease operation after publishing the June 26 edition.”